WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 It cannot be installed on Tails or Whonix as neither OS expose the Tor control port, which Wasabi 2.0 relies on.
 Follow the steps below to safely install Wasabi Wallet.

-1. Download the installer relevant to your operating system (and processor, in case of MacOS) from the [official Wasabi Wallet website.](wasabiwallet.io/#download)
+1. Download the installer relevant to your operating system (and processor, in case of MacOS) from the [official Wasabi Wallet website](wasabiwallet.io/#download).
-For improved privacy, we recommended that you use the [Tor browser](https://www.torproject.org/) and download the installer from [Wasabi's official Tor-website.](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/)
+For improved privacy, we recommended that you use the [Tor browser](https://www.torproject.org/) and download the installer from [Wasabi's official Tor-website](http://wasabiukrxmkdgve5kynjztuovbg43uxcbcxn6y2okcrsg7gb6jdmbad.onion/).
 2. **Optional, but highly recommended**: Verify the signature.
 Note that this isn't a necessary step.
 You can safely skip it if you have received the installer directly from a trusted source.
 However, if you are downloading the installer from the official website, we highly recommend that you verify the PGP signature of the installer to ensure its authenticity and integrity.
-One does well to adopt the "distrust the infrastructure" philosophy; for details, see the [Why verify signature](#why-verify-signature) section.
+One does well to adopt the "distrust the infrastructure" philosophy; for details, see the [Why verify signature](#why-verify-signature)? section.

     The directions below require GPGTools to be installed on your computer.
 [Install GPGTools](#install-gpgtools) and come back to this section:
     1. From the [official Wasabi Wallet website](wasabiwallet.io/#download), download the signature of the installer.